What is ChargePlace Scotland?

 Can I access the ChargePlace Scotland network without becoming a member?

 In order to make full use of the ChargePlace Scotland network, we recommend becoming a member.
-However some charge points are accessible using our PAYG telephone service.
 The fee for this service will vary from charge point to charge point, whereas as a member you can access the majority of charge points in Scotland for free.

 Can I use a contactless payment card to pay for my charging session?